EldritchGarden/subpar/README.md

 Anyway, I work part time writing scripts (in python) for monitoring AWS cloud servers and storage, and some other stuff.
 I won't call myself an expert, because that's a stretch, but I like to think I know python pretty well (I'd hope so since I use it for a living).
 Also because of my work, I'm fairly familiar with git and version control, so I kinda know what I'm doing there too.
+I can also shamelessly boast about the discord bot I wrote, whose sole purpose is coming up with unique insults to call your friends.
 So now that I've hyped myself up way too much, I just wanted to say feel free to ask me any questions if you're not sure about something, and I'll at least try to help work it out.
+Feel free to edit this file and introduce yourself, if you'd like.
+Just click on the edit icon at the top right.

 -Peter

+### A note about ssh
+Git gives you the option of using ssh keys to authenticate and work with the repository, which I find easier to do, so if you'd like to learn more or get help setting it up, just shoot me a message. -Peter